Additional Services - Neurosurgical Care on the Eastern Shore

-Ulnar Nerve: The ulnar nerve is one of the main nerves that supply strength and sensation to the forearm and hand.
+Ulnar Nerve: The ulnar nerve is one of the main nerves that supplies strength and sensation to the forearm and hand.
 It supplies most of the muscles that are within the hand and about half of the sensation.
 The nerve is often pinched at or just below the elbow in the cubital tunnel.
-This can result in pain, numbness, or weakness involving the forearm and hand.
+This can result in pain numbness, or weakness involving the forearm and hand.

 Spinal Cord Stimulation

 A spinal cord stimulator may be placed to help with lower extremity, upper extremity and low back pain.
 This pain may be the result of nerve root scarring, reflex sympathetic dystrophy, or other causes.
 Often patients may have had one or more surgeries on the spine.
 A paddle of electrodes is placed on the back surface of the spinal cord, outside of the dura mater (the tough covering of the cord).
 The electrodes are connected to an electrical signal generator, and electrical impulses are used to stimulate the back of the cord, in an attempt to mask the pain the patient is experiencing.
 A small laminectomy (removal of bone covering the spinal cord) is performed to allow the surgeon access to the back of the spinal cord.
 Most patients and typically referred and managed long-term by a pain specialist, who also programs their stimulators after insertion.